 Sync Client¶

-The sync client uses standard socket and threading for blocking lock, semaphore, and signal operations with automatic background lease renewal.
-No asyncio required.
+The sync client uses the standard library's socket and threading for

 print(f"token={lock.token} lease={lock.lease}")